| WHY

 was not likely to occur breed wide because to do this would

-also be to limit the big lick stride so
+also be to limit the big lick stride so desired in the show

-desired in the show ring.
-The desire is not to remove all
+ring.
+The desire is not to remove all TWH blood from the

-take advantage of some of it’s attributes such as longer
+breeding core, but rather to take advantage of some of it’s

-stride ( within reason) and larger bone and
+attributes such as longer stride ( within reason) and larger

-Saddlehorse/Morgan base or overpower the
+the original Saddlehorse/Morgan base or overpower the strong

-strong trot base those two types represent
+trot base those two types represent

 The